WL-IPD4B

 Shot noise limited for many applications

-• Internal trigger with adjustable rate up to 1 kHz (*)
+Internal TriggerAdjustable rate up to 1 kHz (*)

-• A separate digital input is captured and reported simultaneously with the analog channels.
-This allows to tag/match certain trigger events to be recognized later and correlate measurements across multiple IPD4Bs (*)
+Digital InputSeparate digital input captured simultaneously with analog channels; allows tagging and correlating measurements across multiple IPD4Bs (*)

 Application Notes